Rami-Ayyad/course-registration-form/README.md

 - 'Prettier' was used for code formating.
 - Background image is a freestock image form 'Google Images'.
 - Design and colors of applicatoin wasn't copied (improvised by me).
+- When fill from by Google/Facebook, not all field are filled with retrieved data and some fields are left empty for user to manually fill.